mang0kitty/blog-1/source/_posts/inki.md

   - Projects
 ---
-[Inki][] is a small proof of concept project I've been working on which is designed to manage transient, single-use, SSH keys for a remediation tool our team is building at Demonware.
+[Inki][] is a small proof of concept project I've been working on which is designed to manage transient, single-use, SSH keys for an automated remediation tool our team is in the process of building.

 In this blog post I'll go over some of the design decisions motivating a tool like [Inki][], some of its interesting implementation details and